Table of Contents

-The term “e-waste” usually applies to consumer and business electronic equipment that’s no longer wanted, but that contain material that render them hazardous when placed in landfills.
+The term “e-waste” usually applies to consumer and business electronic equipment that’s no longer wanted, but that contains material that renders them hazardous when placed in landfills.

 At the same show, TCL Communication debuted a brand new Alcatel smartphone with a Full View Display.

-Other new devices on the market today include FXD, which can instantly diagnose car problems when your “Check Engine Light” comes on; the KeySmart Pro, an organizer providing a better way to organize and carry your keys; and HeatBuddy, an energy-efficient plug-in heater for any room in the house, that’s small and compact.
+Other new devices on the market today include FXD, which can instantly diagnose car problems when your “Check Engine Light” comes on.
+Or, the KeySmart Pro, which is an organizer providing a better way to organize and carry your keys.
+And HeatBuddy, an energy-efficient plug-in heater for any room in the house, that’s small and compact.

 And new ideas keep coming.
 And each one likely means something else that we’ve relied on in the past will become “obsolete.”

 The Dangers of E-waste

 According to the World Health Organization (WHO), health risks may result from direct contact with toxic materials that leach from e-waste.
 These include minerals such as lead, cadmium, chromium, brominated flame retardants, or polychlorinated biphenyls (PCBs).
 Danger can come from inhalation of the toxic fumes, as well as from the accumulation of chemicals in soil, water, and food.